jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 ```

 ### Prepare to run Terraform
-Once the service prinicpal is created and assigned the appropriate roles and permissions, it can now be used by Terraform to execute the Jenkins X Azure module.
+Once the service prinicpal is created and assigned the appropriate roles and permissions, it can now be used by Terraform to execute the JayeX Azure module.
 In order for Terraform to use the service principal credentials you need to [specify service principal credentials in environment variables](https://docs.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-bash)
 ```
 export ARM_CLIENT_ID=${APP_ID}
 export ARM_CLIENT_SECRET=${PASS_ID}